Ribbit-Network/ribbit-network-dashboard/README.md

 ## Current Status
 This dashboard is in it's very earliest version and needs a lot of work.

-The first prototype sensors are up and running in Seattle.
 [Here is the deployed version of this repo which shows the current live sensor data](https://dashboard.ribbitnetwork.org/) (Note this dashboard is still experimental and may be down occasionally).

 ## Technical Details
 ![Block Diagram](block_diagram.drawio.svg)